smapiot/piral/README.md

 **Remark**: For all available API options make sure to check out the [documentation](https://docs.piral.io).

 **Note**: The feed above should only be used for demonstration purposes.
-Either set up your own feed or your own API / mechanism to serve the modules.
+Either set up your own feed (more information at [feed.piral.io](https://feed.piral.io)) or your own API / mechanism to serve the modules.

 Finally, you can render this Piral instance by using the `render` function from `react-dom`: